-- 1. Ability to apply mathematical modeling concepts to power electronic systems. - 2.
-Ability to understand the unique nature of computer simulations of power electronic systems. - 3.
-Ability to understand new topologies of DC-AC inverters like multi-level & 4-leg inverters. - 4.
+- 1. Apply mathematical modeling concepts to power electronic systems. - 2.
+Understand the unique nature of computer simulations of power electronic systems. - 3.
+Understand new topologies of DC-AC inverters like multi-level & 4-leg inverters. - 4.
 Perform trajectory planning of robo Ability to gain in-depth knowledge of AC voltage controllers - 5.
-Ability to understand various issues involved in parallel operation of inverters as part of the distributed generation system - 6.
+Understand various issues involved in parallel operation of inverters as part of the distributed generation system - 6.
 Be aware of vital role played by power electronic converters in distributed generation & smart grids.